kocsenc/FoodTracker/README.md

 Users can then drag the trashcan icon on the map to set the location of the pickup and submit the pickup.

-We hope you enjoy using TrashTracker!
+We hope you enjoy using FoodTracker!